Frequently Asked Questions

 Yes, most foreign nationals need a Tourist Visa to visit India.
 Check with your Indian consulate for details.

 Who do you recommend for travel insurance?

-We do not recommend any specific insurer, however many regular clients choose IHI BUPA.
+We do not recommend any specific insurer, however many regular clients choose Global Rescue.
 Be sure to read the fine print of any policy you decide on to make sure that they cover off piste skiing and boarding.

 When is the best time go?

 The peak season for Gulmarg is late January until late February.
-During this time you would expect a good cover and consistent, dry, snow falls.
-Providing the usual late December storms arrive to ensure a good base, early January can be great as the snow is usually cold and remains dry at lower elevations.
-During March the alpine snow is often at its best however the snow below tree line will turn into more spring like conditions, often offering perfect corn all the way to the valley floor.
+During this time you would expect a good cover, and consistent dry snow falls.
+If the December storms arrive to ensure a good base, early January can be great as the snow is usually cold and remains dry at lower elevations.
+In mid March the alpine snow is often at its best however the snow below tree line will turn into more spring like conditions, often offering perfect corn all the way to the valley floor.
 Outside of the peak season visitor numbers are greatly reduced allowing many extra laps straight off the gondola before having to work a little for untracked lines.

 How experienced do I need to be?

 You need to be an advanced to expert skier or boarder who is comfortable riding off piste in a variety of snow conditions to fully appreciate Gulmarg.
 Although great snow is usually on offer somewhere around Gulmarg, at times, you may need to travel through less than ideal conditions to get to it.
 You do not need any back-country touring experience as Gulmarg is the ideal location to learn.